Virtlink/aesi/docs/index.md

     > following exception:
     >
     >     FileNotFoundException: Entry fileTemplates//Singleton.java.ft not found
-3. Build the project using:
+3. Build the project in the `aesi-intellij` folder using:

         ./gradlew check